ropensci/roweb3/content/blog/2021-03-16-ropensci-news/index.md

-The following  package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

++ [pathviewr](https://docs.ropensci.org/pathviewr), developed by Vikram B. Baliga together with Melissa S. Armstrong, Eric R. Press: Tools to import, clean, and visualize movement data, particularly from motion capture systems such as Optitracks Motive, the Straw Labs Flydra, or from other sources.
+We provide functions to remove artifacts, standardize tunnel position and tunnel axes, select a region of interest, isolate specific trajectories, fill gaps in trajectory data, and calculate 3D and per-axis velocity.
+For experiments of visual guidance, we also provide functions that use subject position to estimate perception of visual stimuli.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/409) by Anne-Sophie Bonnet-Lebrun, Marco Sciaini.

 + [terrainr](https://docs.ropensci.org/terrainr), developed by Michael Mahoney: Functions for the retrieval, manipulation, and visualization of geospatial data, with an aim towards producing 3D landscape visualizations in the Unity 3D rendering engine.
 Functions are also provided for retrieving elevation data and base map tiles from the USGS National Map (<https://apps.nationalmap.gov/services/>).
 It is available on [CRAN]( https://CRAN.R-project.org/package=terrainr).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/416) by Mike Johnson, Sydney Foks.